luiscarlosgph/grabcut/README.md

   </tr>
 </table>

 As for the trimap, not all the labels must be specified in a fourmap.
-However, at least a foreground (probable or sure) and a background (probable or sure) must be specified.
+However, at least a foreground pixel (probable or sure) and a background pixel (probable or sure) must be present.

 Exemplary code snippets
 -----------------------